angelinetsui/angelinetsui.github.io/_pages/publications.md

 Accepted registered reports
 ----

-Byers-Heinlein, K., including **Tsui, A. S. M.** and other contributors in ManyBabies consortium (Stage 1, pending data analysis).
-A multi-lab study of bilingual infants: Exploring the preference for infant-directed speech. _Advances in Methods and Practices in Psychological Science._

 Soderstrom, M., including **Tsui, A. S. M.** and other contributors in ManyBabies consortium (Stage 1, pending data collection).
 Testing the relationship between preferences for infant-directed speech and vocabulary development: A multi-lab study. _Journal of Child Language._